-- a.
+- 1. Existing Conditions - a.
 Provide topographic mapping at 2-foot contour intervals and a description of Site topography - b.
 Describe significant topographic or geological features, if any, on the Project Site or indicate that none are present - c.
 Soil types and characteristics shall be identified as presented in the Orange County Soil Survey or USDA database, including building site development limitations, permeability, hydrologic group, depth to bedrock and seasonal high-water table for each soil type located within the Project Site - d.
 Identify Soils of Statewide Importance, if any - e.
 Identify Site slope ranges (0 -15%, 15-25% & >25%) - f.
-Identify depth to rock by conducting borings or test pits, as necessary, to determine the extent of rock and potential for blasting anywhere cuts are proposed.
+Identify depth to rock by conducting borings or test pits, as necessary, to determine the extent of rock and potential for blasting anywhere cuts are proposed. - 2.
+Potential Impacts - a.

-- a.
 Provide grading plan and describe potential impacts from site grading with respect to bedrock depth, soil erosion, slope stabilization and rock removal - b.
 Discuss the disturbance of areas of steep slopes >15% - c.
 Provide estimate of cut and fill to construction the Project - d.
 Discuss rock removal, if required, and discuss method(s) to be used - e.
 Discuss any disturbance of Soils of Statewide Importance - f.
 Discuss proposed retaining walls - g.
-Discuss the potential for soil compaction resulting from construction a.
-Provide and discuss an erosion and sediment control plan, designed in accordance with the NYS Department of Environmental Conservation's
+Discuss the potential for soil compaction resulting from construction - 3.
+Mitigation Measures - a.
+Provide and discuss an erosion and sediment control plan, designed in accordance with the NYS Department of Environmental Conservation's bu Provide blasting plan, if required with mitigation measures.

-- "New York Standards and Specifications for Erosion and Sedimentation Control" (current version) and Town of Newburgh requirements, - b.
-Provide blasting plan, if required - c.
+"New York Standards and Specifications for Erosion and Sedimentation Control" (current version) and Town of Newburgh requirements,

+- c.
 Discuss measures to overcome high seasonal water table, as needed. - d.
 Provide plan for excess cut, or for imported fill, if required - e.
 Discuss construction phasing and staging to limit the time periods during which areas of disturbance would be left open. - f.
 If a waiver from the NYSDEC maximum disturbance limit of 5 acres is proposed, additional appropriate mitigations will be provided - g.
 Mitigation will be proposed for other identified adverse environmental impacts as necessary

-B. SURFACE WATER RESOURCES
+SURFACE WATER RESOURCES Β.

-- a.
+- 1. Existing Conditions - a.
 Identify existing on-Site surface water and off-Site receiving surface waters, including wetlands, streams, and other natural water features will be discussed and presented graphically - b.
 All resources will be described in terms of jurisdiction, classification, size and any applicable regulated areas including buffers - c.
-Map and discuss the extent of FEMA designated floodplains and floodways or conclude that these areas are not present on the Site - d.
-Discuss existing on-Site drainage patterns - e.
-Discuss relevant State and Town stormwater regulations - f.
+Discuss existing on-Site drainage patterns, including distance to and drainage towards Quassaick Creek. - d.
+Discuss relevant State and Town stormwater regulations - e.
 Quantify pre-development stormwater flow peaks rates by calculating runoff using the appropriate techniques.
-Provide analysis of the 2, 10, 25, 50, and 100-year storms using site specific runoff coefficients.
+Provide analysis of the 2, 10, 25, 50, and 100-year storms using site specific runoff coefficients. f.
+Describe the project context in the Quassaick Creek Watershed.
+Discuss existing watershed improvements.